 The Telefónica Group pursues their renewal to the extent provided by the contractual conditions, though it cannot guarantee that it will always complete this process successfully or under the most beneficial terms for the Group.
 In many cases it must satisfy certain obligations, including, among others, minimum specified quality standards, service and coverage conditions and capital investment.
-Failure to comply with these obligations could result in the imposition of fines or even revocation or forfeiture of the license, authorization or concession.
+Failure to comply with these obligations could result in fines or even revocation or forfeiture of the license, authorization or concession.

-In addition, since the Telefónica Group holds a leading market share in many of the countries where it operates, the Group could be affected by regulatory actions of antitrust or competition authorities.
-These authorities could prohibit certain actions, such as making further acquisitions or continuing to engage in particular practices or impose fines or other penalties on the Company, which, if significant, could result in loss of market share and/or in harm to future growth of certain businesses.
+Additionally, the Telefónica Group could be affected by regulatory actions carried out by antitrust of competition authorities.
+These authorizations could prohibit certain actions, such as new acquisitions or specific practices, create obligations or lead to heavy fines.
+Any such measures implemented by the competition authorities could results in economic and/or reputational loss for the Group, in addition to a loss of market share and/or in harm to the future growth of certain businesses.

-• Highly competitive markets and markets subject to constant technological development.
+Highly competitive markets and markets subject to constant technological development.

 The Telefónica Group operates in markets that are highly competitive and subject to constant technological development.
 Therefore, it is subject to the effects of actions by competitors in these markets and its ability to anticipate and adapt to constant technological changes taking place in the industry.

 To compete effectively, the Telefónica Group needs to successfully market its products and services and respond to both commercial actions by competitors and other competitive factors affecting these markets, anticipating and adapting promptly to technological changes, changes in consumer preferences and general economic, political and social conditions.
-Failure to do so appropriately could have an adverse impact on the Telefónica Group's financial position, operating results and cash flow.
+Failure to do so appropriately could have an adverse impact on the Group's financial condition, results of operations and cash flows.

 New products and technologies arise constantly, while the development of existing products and technologies can render obsolete the products and services the Telefónica Group offers and the technology it uses.
-This can force Telefónica to invest in the development of new products, technology and services so it can continue to compete effectively with current or future competitors, which may reduce the revenue margins it obtains.
-In this respect, margins from the traditional voice and data businesses are shrinking, while new sources of revenues are arising from mobile internet.
+This means that Telefónica must invest in the development of new products, technology and services so it can continue to compete effectively with current or future competitors, and which may result in the decrease of the Group's revenue margins.
+In this respect, margins from traditional voice and data business are shrinking, while new sources of revenues are deriving from mobile internet and connectivity services that are being launched.
+Research and development costs amounted to 1,071 million euros and 983 million euros in 2012 and 2011, respectively, representing 1.7% and 1.6% of the Group's consolidated revenue, respectively.

 One technology that telecommunications operators, including Telefónica (in Spain and Latin America), are focused on is the new FTTx-type network, which offers broadband access using optical fiber with superior services, e.g. internet speed of up to 100mb or HD television services.
-However, hefty investment is required to deploy these networks, which entails fully or partially substituting the copper of the access loop with fiber optics.
-As things stand now, scant demand for the capabilities offered by these new networks to end users could make it difficult to quantify the return on investment and justify the high investment.
+However, substantial investment is required to deploy these networks, which entails fully or partially substituting copper loop access with optic fiber.
+As things stand today, scant demand for the capabilities offered by these new networks to end users could make it difficult to quantify the return on investment and justify the high investment.

-In addition, many of these network upgrade tasks and the ability to offer new products or services are not entirely under the Telefónica Group's control and could be constrained by applicable regulation.
+In addition, many of the aforementioned works directed to network upgrade and to offer new products or services are not entirely under the Telefónica Group's control and could be constrained by applicable regulation.